eegg/school-policies-and-procedures/src/safeguarding.rst

 Child protection
 ^^^^^^^^^^^^^^^^

-The named person with responsibility for child protection in the nursery is Siobhan Brine.
+The named person with responsibility for safeguarding in the nursery is Siobhan Brine.
-We will follow the procedures for child protection (see Child Protection Policy).
+We will follow the procedures for safeguarding as set out in the HM Government 'What to do' flowchart which follows this policy.
-If any member of staff suspects that a child in their class may be the victim of abuse, they should not try to investigate, but should immediately inform the person responsible in the nursery for child protection (the managers) about their concerns.
+If any member of staff suspects that a child in their class may be the victim of abuse, they should not try to investigate, but should immediately inform the person responsible in the nursery for safeguarding (the managers) about their concerns.
 We require all adults employed in the nursery to have an up to date CRB record, in order to check that there is no evidence of offences involving children or abuse.
 All the adults in our nursery share responsibility for keeping our children safe.
 We may on occasion report concerns which, on investigation, prove unfounded.